 South Africa is home to nearly two thirds of the world’s remaining rhino population, and yet there is no minimum sentencing for rhino poaching.
-Across the border in Mozambique it is 16 years, and in Zimbabwe it is 9 years.
+Across the border in Mozambique it is 16 years, and in Zimbabwe it is 9 years for the killing of rhinos, pangolins and other endangered species.

 Here in South Africa, court cases drag on for years, sometimes longer than a decade, and the conviction rate is pitiful.
 Most rhino poachers either get off completely, or they get a fine, or a very short prison term, thus making it an excellent business for criminal syndicates.
 All the while, rangers and police keep arresting repeat offenders.